5 Best Electronic Drum Sets: Guide to Digital Percussion

 Transducers send an impulse to your kit that functions in a similar way to a guitar pickup, converting the energy that the pad is struck with into a signal that is played through the speaker.

 Trigger pads are imitations of different pieces of a traditional acoustic kit, like a bass drum.

 There are a few different factors that decide how your electronic kit is going to sound and how it’s going to feel when you play it.
 The more sophisticated the set the more capable it is of producing varieties of sounds, and the more sensitive it is to your technique and approach to playing.

 More expensive kits generally have a wider dynamic range, allowing you to fully explore the capabilities of your kit.
 Some of the more sophisticated modules will even be able to tell the difference between sticks and brushes.

 Electronic Drum Sets Benefits

-Lastly, many drums will also have built in patterns to help you learn to play.
-This is great if you’re a beginner, or even an advanced musician looking to expand your knowledge.
+Finally, many digital drums will also have built in instruction to help you learn to play.

 Alesis Nitro Electronic Drum Kit